jon-hanson/parsecj/README.md

 I.e. a `Parser<S, A>` is essentially a function from a `State<S>` to a `ConsumedT<S, A>`, where `S` is the input stream symbol type (usually `Character`), and `A` is the type of the value being parsed.

+The `apply` method contains the actual implementation of the parser.
+Since the `ConsumedT` type is an internediate type, the `parse` method is provided to apply and the parser and extract the `Reply` parse result.

 ### State<S>